Developers

 • Combine with a WHERE clause to narrow the slice of data when re-running the pipeline.

 • Full pipelines may ingest duplicate data due to deduplication limits for large datasets.
-Additionally, without a timestamp to refer to, mParticle can’t track changes to data over time, so a field that’s been changed back to a previous value might be mistakenly marked as a duplicate.
+Without a timestamp to refer to, mParticle can’t track changes to data over time.
+A field that’s been changed back to a previous value might be mistakenly marked as a duplicate and therefore be discarded.
 For most use cases, incremental syncs provide better data accuracy and performance.

 incremental pipelines